Sponsorships

 Pike Dog Wellness is proud to be one of a select group of supporters recognized at the finish line of the Iditarod in Nome, Alaska.

-As part of the forthcoming Finisher’s Interpretive Display, PDW holds a custom Musher Plaque — permanently embedded within the installation that honors the teams, stories, and enduring spirit of the race.
+As part of the new Finisher’s Interpretive Display, PDW holds a custom Musher Plaque — permanently embedded within the installation that honors the teams, stories, and enduring spirit of the race.

 This permanent presence reflects Pike Dog Wellness’ ongoing commitment to honoring the dogs, supporting the trail, and investing in the future of the Iditarod.